 1 month of radical self-improvement

-Welcome to 1 month of radical self-improvement.
-Here in this guide Capable Men provides you with a powerful blueprint to shake things up for the next 4 weeks.
+Welcome to the 1 month guide of radical self-improvement.
+Here in this program, Capable Men provides you with a powerful blueprint to shake things up for the next 4 weeks.
 Feeling a little tired lately?
-In need of a challenge?
+In need of a new challenge?
 Well look no further - Our guide provides a nice assortment of exercises that guarantees an interesting month for all those who have the discipline to reach the finish line.

-We have also provided below a free PDF calendar that you can print yourself for a convenient breakdown of the challenge.
-Oh and feel free to rearrange a few days if our schedule is logistically unfeasible.
+We have also provided below a free PDF calendar that you can print yourself, for a convenient visual breakdown of the challenge.
+Oh, and feel free to rearrange a few days if our schedule is logistically unfeasible.

 Your mission, should you choose to accept it...